Andrew R. Wilson

 Regulatory Affairs Director

 As Regulatory Affairs Director, Jonathan Cocker focuses on international environmental markets, with an expertise in waste and resource recovery sectors.
-Jonathan joins the IAWMA as a Partner at Borden Ladner Gervais LLP, Canada’s Law Firm, where Jonathan provides advice and representation to multinational companies on a variety of environmental and product compliance matters.
-Jonathan is a founding member of the IAWMA and plays an integral part in building our standards and regulatory affairs programs.
-Jonathan is a sought-after speaker and writer on environmental issues authoring numerous publications on Circular Economic topics, and currently holds the post as the first Sustainability Officer of the International Bar Association.
+Jonathan joins the IAWMA as a Partner at Borden Ladner Gervais LLP, where he provides advice and representation to multinational companies on a variety of environmental and product compliance matters, including extended producer responsibilities, dangerous goods transportation, GHS, regulated wastes, consumer product and food safety.
+Prior to BLG, Mr. Cocker was head of Baker McKenzie’s Environmental Practice Group in Canada and was an active member of the firm's Global Consumer Goods & Retail and Energy, Mining and Infrastructure groups.
+Mr. Cocker is a founding member of the IAWMA and plays an integral part in building its standards and regulatory affairs programs.
+He is both a sought-after speaker and writer on environmental issues authoring numerous publications on circular economic topics.
+Mr. Cocker currently holds the post as the first Sustainability Officer of the International Bar Association.

 Anne De Hauw